Briefing

 What's in this training session?

-• A ready-to-deliver PowerPoint presentation you can adapt to suit your school
+• A ready-to-deliver PowerPoint presentation that you can adapt to suit your school

 • Step-by-step facilitator notes